Nachhaltige-Entwicklung-Deutschland/open-sdg-site-starter/_pages/en/guidance.md

 The Federal Statistical Office (Destatis) actively supports the development of national online platforms, in particular as open source solutions for the presentation of DNS indicators.
 Pioneers in this area are the USA and Great Britain.
 The current version of the German online platform was developed on the basis of an earlier version of the British online platform and adapted to the needs of German statistics.
 The project code for the DNS online platform is publicly available in the [GitHub repository](https://github.com/sustainabledevelopment-deutschland/sustainabledevelopment-deutschland.github.io).

 A universal version of the codes for an online platform developed by the United States, Great Britain and the Center for Open Data Enterprise is available.
 The DNS online platform is based on this.
-If you are interested, we recommend that you familiarise yourself with the SDG online platforms of the United States and Great Britain and the relevant[Open SDG project documentation](https://open-sdg.readthedocs.io/en/latest/).
+If you are interested, we recommend that you familiarise yourself with the SDG online platforms of the United States and Great Britain and the relevant [Open SDG project documentation](https://open-sdg.readthedocs.io/en/latest/).
 This contains technical instructions on how to make a copy of the Open SDG online platform.

 - [SDG online platform of the United States](https://sdg.data.gov/)
 - [SDG online platform of Great Britain](https://sustainabledevelopment-uk.github.io/)